 With all that in mind, I decided to bake mini biscotti for my teaching staff and co-director for this year’s “Farm to Fork: Why What You Eat Matters” class at Harvard as a token of my gratitude.
 I made several bags with five small cookies, each tied with crimson ribbon.
 (Crimson for Christmas, not for Harvard, though it works for both.)
 Do note the number of cookies: with opportunities for indulgence at every turn, you don’t want to contribute to someone else’s weight gain in lieu of your own.
 And even if weight is not an issue, most people consume way too much sugar in their diet.
 As in all things food and life, go with quality, not quantity.

 Now if only I could get the gift of biscotti out to each of you who took time out of your busy schedule to view this post… Thank you for reading, today and always, and Happy Holidays!

 Dr. P. K. Newby is a nutrition scientist and educator with expertise in the prevention of obesity and chronic diseases through diet and the relations between agriculture, food production, and public health.
-She is currently training for the Boston Marathon, her third (more here, and here).
 She brings together her passions for food, cooking, science, and sustainability through her writing and videos to help people eat their way towards better health, one delectable bite at a time.
 If you like what you see here at The Nutrition Doctor is In the Kitchen, please subscribe to my blog from the home page, become a fan on Facebook, follow me on Twitter, check out my food porn on Pinterest, watch my cooking videos on YouTube, and peruse my recipe page for soups, salads, seafood, sweets, and more.